limblab/proc-aajan/FIU/tutorial_for_zach/README.md

 Below is a description of everything you need to know, from obtaining raw data to training models and making plots.
+All functions pertaining to dataset creation, training/testing, and visualization can be found in the custom_functions folder in proc-aajan/FIU.

 ## **Step 0: Raw Data**